Credit and Transfer Student Policies

 Massage Program Transfer Credit

-Transfer credit for courses taken at massage schools is limited to less than 50% of each massage program for San Diego and Chicago campuses.
+Transfer credit for courses taken at massage schools is limited to less than 50% of each massage program for the San Diego campus.
 Transfer credit for courses taken at massage schools is limited to 25% or approximately 250 hours of each massage program for New York campus.

 Doctoral, Master’s, and Massage Challenge Examinations